Choose the Right Journal to Publish

 4. Avoid predatory open-access journals and publishers

-Open access journals is allowing authors to pay once the article had been peer reviewed and accepted.
+Open-access journals allow authors to pay once the article has been peer-reviewed and accepted.

-This model of publishing opens an opportunity for scammers to create predatory journals and to earn money.
+This model of publishing opens an opportunity for scammers to create predatory journals.

 The same model is used for predatory conferences.